LoRebe/LoRebe/README.md

 ## Hi, I’m @LoRebe

 - 🌱 I’m just getting started with Data Engineering with AWS
-- ✨ I have a backgroud in empirical ressearch and data science
+- ✨ I have a backgroud in empirical research and data science
 -  :ant: I am also a certified Scrum Master

 ### Experience